-On a personal level we are very satisfied with the alternatives that we have been finding to the products or ways of doing, although sometimes they have required some time.
-Another improvement is it allows us to enjoy more time to practise to our passions.
+On a personal level we are very satisfied with the alternatives that we have found to the products or ways of doing, although sometimes they have required some time.
+Another improvement is that it allows us to enjoy more time to practise our passions.

 As a physical gift, a good bottle of water made of stainless steel or glass.
 Other gifts are the experiences, like a movie or theatre ticket, without printing it.

 Any other advice for these Christmas days?

 Think a little before consuming or buying.
 Giving local products and staples (a batch of local foods and bought in bulk is just as acceptable as the best jewel); give experiences; buy second-hand (without fear of saying it); wrap the gifts with a piece of cloth, following the steps of the Furoshiki technique, and without using paper or tape …